neemzy/airlines/README.md

 **TL;DR:** if your PHP is >= 5.4, run `php app/console server:start` to run the app on `localhost:8000`.
 Otherwise, upgrade it.

+#### Unit tests

+- Run PHP tests with `phpunit` (the `--testdox` option can be used for a more behavior-driven results display)
+- Run JS tests with `npm test`

+The latter will require you to run `npm install -g jasmine` if not already done.

 ### Deployment

 Run `gulp --dist` to compile production-ready assets.